arvsrao/arvsrao.github.io/_posts/2017-12-30-parametrizing-the-space-of-3d-rotations.md

 	\end{bmatrix}.
 $$

-The determinant via the [SymPy][5] api
+The determinant computed with the [SymPy][5] api is shown in the listing below.

 	In [51]: f = a**2 + b**2 + c**2 + d**2

 	In [52]: factor(B.det()).subs(f, 1) == 1
 	Out[52]: True

-Another way of verifying orthogonality
+So yes.
+The action preserves orientation.
+The [SymPy][5] api can also verify orthogonality for us:

 	In [337]: factor(simplify(B * B.transpose())).subs(f,1)
 	Out[337]: